 Primitive Man and Hell’s vicious new extreme metal split thrashes violently to the point of feeling like it shreds the listener’s insides and sends them prowling like a vicious wild animal.
-The three songs — including two from Denver’s Primitive Man and one from Canada’s Hell — beat whoever or whatever is unfortunate enough to stand in their way senseless and feel like they offer an at least temporary answer to the question of just how sonically violent we can get and how we can get there.
+The three songs — including two from Denver’s Primitive Man and one from Oregon’s Hell — beat whoever or whatever is unfortunate enough to stand in their way senseless and feel like they offer an at least temporary answer to the question of just how sonically violent we can get and how we can get there.
 The record flies past the point of simply pumping up the listener, however — by the time the close of the last track rolls around, it’s clear that this music itself is a vicious beast intent on domination.

 The bands have brought our deeply rooted, even violent anger to life as much as might ever be possible and forced us to stare it right in the eyes in all its hideous glory — and that’s not an experience one walks away from unscathed, even if it does transpire only in between your ears (unless you’re at a concert).
 Your inner demons are awake now — and you can’t exactly easily dismiss that as a metaphor while under the weight of Primitive Man and Hell’s physically ferocious music.